aurielfournier/CV/PDF_CV.md

 **Instructor** University of Arkansas
 _Social Media for Outreach and Professional Development Workshop_  April 2015
 Taught an hour long workshop on using Twitter and other social media for outreach and professional development.

+> **As Teaching Assistant**

+**Teaching Assistant** University of Arkansas
+Biometry
+Spring Semester 2016
+Teaching weekly labs on statistics, experimental design and programming in R. Giving lectures, grading materials.
+Developed materials, scripts and documentation to move all labs from SYSTAT to R. [materials](https://github.com/aurielfournier/Biometry_Materials)

 **Teaching Assistant** University of Arkansas
 Wetlands Ecology and Management